-The Company has adopted a policy prohibiting directors and executive officers from pledging Company stock as collateral for any outstanding obligation or entering into any transactions intended to hedge or offset any decrease in the market value of Company stock unless such pledging is expressly approved in advance by the Company's Board on an exception basis and, in the event any such approval by the Board is granted, pledging is only permissible with respect to Company stock held in excess of the share ownership requirement under our Stock Ownership Guidelines.
-To date, there have been no approvals requested or provided by our Board with respect to pledging activity by any of our executive officers.
+The Company has adopted a policy prohibiting directors and executive officers from pledging Company stock as collateral for any outstanding obligation or entering into any transactions intended to hedge or offset any decrease in the market value of Company stock.
 Our policy concerning hedging and pledging of Company stock only applies to directors and executive officers of the Company and not to our general employee population.